 Effective study practices for children can take time to develop.
 If you’re a parent or a home tutor, it can be daunting for you to motivate the children to study on their own.

-In this post, we’re going to discuss how to develop study skills for children, so that they start taking an interest in their homework and exam preparations on their own.
+If you’re frustrated that your child seems unmotivated to study or refuses to learn independently, read this post to learn how to develop study skills for children so that they start taking an interest in their homework and exam preparations on their own.

 How To Motivate Children To Study

-It has been repeatedly advised by researches and child counselors not to force the children to sit with their textbooks but indirectly motivate them to do so.
+It has been repeatedly advised by researchers and child counsellors not to force the children to sit with their textbooks but indirectly motivate them to do so.
 You have to make studies interesting enough for them through motivation and performance merits.

 You can guide your children to develop effective study habits through tried and tested scientific methods that will prove beneficial in the long run.
 Let us discuss some of these methods, which can motivate a child to study:

 Ask the child to teach you

 Whenever the children come back from school and are ready to spend some time with you, ask them what was taught in the school casually, and not in an interrogative tone.

 Ask them to teach you as if you were their wards, and not the other way round.
 Your child will not feel the pressure to demonstrate their learning skills and will also be able to revise their lessons through such sessions.

 Before the exams, make sure you do not impose your frustration on your kids over their learning practices.
 If they sense your frustration, they may feel burdened by it and perform even worse.